mmsaki/zero-knowledge/lesson1.md

 ### Proving systems

-- Instance variables --> which are public
+- Instance variables are public
-- Witness variables ---> which are private
+- Witness variables are private

-- Interactive proofs --> Multiple rounds
+- Interactive proofs are multiple rounds
-- Non-interactive proofs ---> no repeated communications between the prover and the verifier
+- Non-interactive proofs have no repeated communications between the prover and the verifier, it has one round that is carried out asynchronously.
-- Succint  --->
-- Non Succint --->
-- Proof
+- Succint proofs are necessary only if the medium used fro storing the prrofs is very expensive and/or if we need very short verification times.
+- A proof is stronger and more useful than just proving the statement is true.
-- Proof of Knowledge --->
+- Proof of Knowledge allows me to prove that i know a secret key, rather than just that it exists.
-- Argument
+- Argument vs Proof.
+In a prrof, the soundness holds against a computationally unbounded power and in an argument, the soundness only holds agains a polynomially bounded power.
+Arguments are computationally sound prrofs.

 - [Homework 1](./homework/homework1.py)